Small Group Commitment Guide

 SCRIPTURE: 2 Corinthians 5:17, Philippians 1:6, Romans 15:7, Ephesians 4:24

 We will not walk away when things get difficult.
 Instead, we will work through tension, conflict, or disappointment with humility, forgiveness, and perseverance.
-Our goal is unity, restoration, and lasting connection.
+We will stick it through the challenges and hard times and come out on the other side, wiser, more loving and more connected.
+Our goal is unity, restoration, and enduring connection.

 SCRIPTURE: Romans 12:18, Colossians 3:13–14, Proverbs 17:17, Matthew 18:15–16